New and small nonprofits are often eager to start applying for grants. But securing those large dollar amounts comes with a good deal of work.

 Have strong and sustained programs that are already operating.
 Getting grant ready requires that you first ensure your current programs are running successfully and sustainably.
 If you are looking for funds to develop new programs, you should have concrete plans in place for the implementation and delivery of services.
 New programs should be made in compliance with the organization’s mission and values, not just to meet funding requirements.

 Have a concise description of programs or services that includes goals and objectives, activities, and any key outcomes since if you've already implemented the program or service.
-The majority of grant opportunities available will be restricted to serve a specific program or set of services.
-You should have a clear and concise description of the program/service and all of the key staff members, resources, and evaluative measures.
+The majority of grant opportunities available will be restricted to serve a specific type of program or set of services.
+To apply, you should have a clear and concise description of your current or proposed program/service and all of the key staff members, resources, and evaluative measures involved.
+Check out how Marlene Meyerson JCC Manhattan was able to quickly start researching relevant grant opportunities on Instrumentl because they had clearly defined programs and services.

 Have strong organization capacity.
 Staff should be sufficiently qualified for serving your clients and be dedicated to furthering the organization’s overall mission.